-If you’re struggling to get good results from your PPC campaigns, it could be that your landing pages aren’t up to scratch.
+If you’re struggling to get good results from your PPC campaigns, your landing pages might not be up to scratch.
 Whether you’re new to PPC or an expert, these best practices will help you optimise your ad campaigns and convert more visitors into leads or customers (depending on your goal).

 Technically speaking, a landing page is the first page you “land on” after clicking a link (or ad).
 This could be your home page, a blog post, a product page, a lead capture page…you get the idea.
 However, as simple as this definition is, when we talk about “landing pages” in PPC, we’re referring to a page that has been specifically designed to receive and convert traffic from a paid campaign.

 Knowing where to start when designing a landing page can be tricky, but these tips will help your campaigns go from adequate to amazing – let’s delve in!

 The number one rule to PPC is to create landing pages that are unique to each campaign.
 The best results come from campaigns with a targeted approach.
 Instead of directing all your traffic to the homepage, think about other pages that will help your customers convert.
 Is there a category page or product page or even a blog post that will achieve your goal?
 The answer is most likely to be yes, so what are you waiting for?
 Get those landing pages changed now!

 All PPC ads, banners and landing pages must have a clear CTA so that your audience knows the next step to take on the path to conversion.
 For example, if you’re running a summer sale and offering 25% off on your entire website, the headline should read something along the lines of Get 25% Off or This Week Only: Save 25% Off Everything.
 Then, align the CTA with the offer using copy such as “Save 25% Off Everything” or “Get 25% Off.”
 Remember to keep the CTA above the fold, too.